zinuhe/python-photoVideo/README.md

 ## processPhotoVideo.py

-To process photo and video files under same folder, by example files from iPhone
+To process photo and video files under same folder, by example files from iPhone.

 ## processPhotoVideoSony.py